 Question Two: What conditions can stagnant, unfiltered air exacerbate in people with allergies or respiratory conditions?

 Stagnant, unfiltered air can increase any of the symptoms associated with allergies and respiratory illnesses simply because our bodies are exposed to more irritants than if the air space was properly filtered and ventilated.
-If you find that your indoor air seems stuffy, stale, or stagnant, consider improving your indoor air quality through source control, improved ventilation and air purifiers, as discussed by the EPA.
+If you find that your indoor air seems stuffy, stale, or stagnant, consider improving your Indoor Air Quality through source control, as discussed by the EPA.

 Question Three: Are children more susceptible to the effects of unfiltered air than adults?